 From this requirement of a unified global data set emerged MIDAS’s Digital Commons.
 Powered by Stardog, MIDAS and its academic partners created an application that serves as a digital catalog for relevant infectious disease modeling and epidemiology.
 The Digital Commons enables researchers to search across a wide range of attributes, including pathogen type, host data, and disease forecasters.
 Users can now query over 700 mapped data sets, 62 indexed software applications, and over 200 data-related websites in 28 different formats.
 The application adheres to FAIR principles, a collection of guidelines to improve the findability, accessibility, interoperability, and reusability of biomedical digital assets.

 With the creation of MIDAS Digital Commons, medical researchers now have a unified view of all relevant information to infectious diseases.
 The application currently hosts models on how a disease spreads, information relevant to symptoms and treatment, and a history of how health professionals responded to the outbreak all in one location.
 Quick access to applicable resources enables U.S. medical researchers and policy advocates to more efficiently and effectively analyze previous disease patterns, like that of the Zika virus, to better assist health professionals in responding to and adequately addressing public health crises.

 Are you looking to connect disparate data to bolster your organization’s effectiveness?
-Get started with Stardog Sandbox, a free, hosted environment perfect for beginners, or contact us for more information about our knowledge graph platform.
+Get started with our free 30-day trial here or contact us for more information about our knowledge graph platform.